thomas-chauvet/names_transliteration/README.md

 in arabic alphabet to latin alphabet.
 This task is also called [romanization](https://en.wikipedia.org/wiki/Romanization).

-The model is trained thanks to google colab provided (free) GPU.
+The model is trained thanks to Google Colab providing (free) GPU.

 The model is based on Tensorflow tutorial
 [NMT with attention](https://www.tensorflow.org/tutorials/text/nmt_with_attention).